Palmerston North's road network includes:

 Report a problem

 Help us to keep our roads and footpaths safe by reporting problems with roads and footpaths.
-You can call us on 06 356 8199, 24 hours a day, seven days a week, 365 days a year.
-Or use our FIXit app.
+You can fill in a form, email us, start a live webchat, or call us on 06 356 8199, 24 hours a day, seven days a week, 365 days a year.

 Responsibility for mowing berms